sonisarm/Pedigree-analysis/README.md

 # Introduction
-### This repo contains scripts to analyze pedigree data using information from assigned families (e.g. PED file) and the genetic information from individuals.
+### This repo contains scripts to analyze pedigree data using genetic information from individuals assigned or not into families.

 - "Adding_individuals_to_pedigree.R": this code adds previously unidentified relationships based on beta estimates.
 - "Checking_family_links.R": with this code you can check if relationships in a ped file are correct.